HopeforJustice/main/src/plugins/give/readme.txt

 **[Powerful Donation Forms](https://go.givewp.com/features-forms "See how powerful our fundraising forms can be")**

+GiveWP has taken inspiration from Gutenberg blocks to create an even better form-building experience.
+The Visual Donation Form Builder uses sections and blocks to provide a more intuitive way to build and configure your donation forms.

+In this builder, you’ll see your design in real time.
+Watch as your form takes shape as you select custom colors, fields, elements, and more.
+For those with a flair for customization, you can add Custom CSS directly into the builder.

 * Build custom donation forms in your WordPress admin
 * Customize donation form templates without any code
 * Add goals, multiple giving amounts, custom amounts, terms and conditions and more with just a couple clicks

+Never used blocks before?
+No worries - [we’ve got you covered with our guide](https://go.givewp.com/visual-builder).

 **[Actionable Fundraising Reporting](https://go.givewp.com/features-reports "See our gorgeous and helpful reports dashboards")**